 The Chamber of Horrors contains wax life-like sculptures of icons like Adolf Hitler and Vlad the Impaler from Transylvania.
 This is the place to be if you want to take pictures with the wax version of your favourite personalities.

 Tower Bridge is one of the tourist attractions you can't afford to miss because it is one of the famous monuments in London.
 It was built between 1886 and 1894.
-The Bridge is one of the most-visited landmarks in the world with more than 40,000 people using it daily.
+The Bridge is one of the most-visited landmarks globally with more than 40,000 people using it daily.

 If you are lucky enough, you might even get the opportunity to witness the lifting of the drawbridge when a large ship passes through it.
 Visiting the Tower Bridge introduces you to its history and provides you with beautiful panoramas of London.

 Sky Garden is one of the modern but still equally famous attractions in London.
-Since its opening in 2015 on the 43rd floor of the "Walkie Talkie" building, Sky Garden has gained a lot of popularity.
+Since its opening in 2015 on the 43rd floor of the "Walkie Talkie" building, the Sky Garden has gained a lot of popularity and has become one of London's best gardens to visit.

 This attraction serves as a public park for visitors on top of a commercial building.
 Since the Garden is located on the 43rd floor, you will get a fantastic view of London at the top.
 You can pass by the Darwin Brasserie on the 36th floor if you want to grab a quick bite to eat before or after visiting the Sky Garden.